Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Exact Curvature Analysis and the Lower Bound

-The physical Kaluza--Klein metric~\eqref{eq:KKmetric} is a warped structure that does not admit a global Riemannian product decomposition, whereas Theorem~5.2 in~\cite{PigazziniToda2025} is formally stated for genuine product metrics.
-To bridge this gap, we introduce a smooth deformation to a product metric and prove the stability of the holonomy bound.
+The PT lower bound of \cite{PigazziniToda2025} is formally stated for Riemannian product metrics; the physical Kaluza--Klein metric $g_M$ is \emph{not} a product.
+To bridge this gap, we introduce a deformation family $\{g_\varepsilon\}_{\varepsilon\in[0,1]}$ interpolating between a product metric ($\varepsilon=0$) and the physical metric ($\varepsilon=1$), and we derive the exact curvature formula for the SOC BEC model under the assumption of constant Berry curvatures.
+This analysis reveals the Bismut cancellation at $\varepsilon=1$ and establishes the lower bound through three complementary mechanisms.